KANGYUlab/sas-pipeline/README.md

 **Position-Aware Analysis**:
 - **Internal Regions**: Apply both depth-based and event-based criteria ( >50% of window reads)
-- **Terminal Regions** (within 10kb from chromosome ends): Relaxed criteria accounting for telomeric complexity, focus on event-based detection
+- **Terminal Regions** (±10kb from chromosome ends): Relaxed criteria accounting for telomeric complexity, focus on event-based detection

 **Key Features**:
 - Multi-window allocation for spanning events
 - False positive mitigation at chromosome termini
 - Context-specific thresholds for different genomic regions

+##### Non-spanning Reads Detection

+- **Purpose:** Identify 2kb windows where no ONT read fully spans the window, indicating possible assembly gaps or misjoins.
+- **Method:** For each 2kb window, check if any ONT read covers the entire window (default: 30kb window, 2kb step; last window always covers chromosome end, length 28-30kb)。

+- **BED file:** All merged non-spanning regions are output as `se.non_spanning.bed` (0-based, BED format).

+- **Output:** Windows without spanning reads are tagged as `non_spanning` in the anomaly files and summarized in the `non-spanning` column of `se.anomaly_summary.tsv`.
 ### Quality Value Calculation

 The final assembly quality is quantified using the Phred-scaled Quality Value: